nyhtml/Dell-OptiPlex-790/README-en.md

 **Boot Drive**
 * Export the **BOOT** and the **CLOVER** from the EFI Folder on the USB Flash Drive and import to the EFI Folder on the boot drive.
-* Install Clover EFI v2.5k r4406 to your boot drive and customize with the **additional** options:
+* Install [Clover](https://www.dualbootpc.com/software/bootloader/clover/) v2.5k r4406 to your boot drive and customize with the **additional** options:
   * Install RC Scripts in target volume
   * Install Clover Preference Pane (Select during Post Installation)
 * Eject all USB Flash Drives and restart to the BIOS.
-* Set the boot drive with Clover as the Primary and exit.
+* Set the boot drive with Clover in the ESP as the Primary and exit.

 ## Kernel Extensions
 ### [Mandatory](https://github.com/nyhtml/KEANU)
-  * FakeSMC.kext (This will be swapped in [Release X](https://github.com/Sipylus/Dell-OptiPlex-790/releases) for future support of macOS Big Sur.)
+  * FakeSMC.kext (This will be swapped in future [releases](https://github.com/Sipylus/Dell-OptiPlex-790/releases) for future support of macOS Big Sur.)
   * Lili.kext
   * WhateverGreen.kext

 ### [Post Installation](https://github.com/nyhtml/KEANU)
   * AppleALC.kext
-  * IntelMausiEthernet.kext (This will be swapped in [Release X](https://github.com/Sipylus/Dell-OptiPlex-790/releases) for future support of macOS Big Sur.)
+  * IntelMausiEthernet.kext (This will be swapped in future [releases](https://github.com/Sipylus/Dell-OptiPlex-790/releases) for future support of macOS Big Sur.)
   * USBInjectAll.kext
   * XHCI-200-series-injector.kext